Great Spruce Bark Beetle

 Yes

-The great spruce bark beetle, native to northern mainland Eurasia, was first discovered in the UK in 1982.
+The Great spruce bark beetle, native to northern mainland Eurasia, was first discovered in the UK in 1982 in Shropshire, England.

-It's unknown how the great spruce bark beetle arrived in the UK, but its range has been increasing over the past 100 years.
-Great spruce bark beetle is a pest of spruce trees, spruce are not native in the UK but are widely used in forestry.
-In particular, Sitka and Norway spruce are widely grown for timber.
+It's unknown how the Great spruce bark beetle arrived in the UK, but its range across Eurasia has been increasing over the past 100 years.
+Today, it is well established in England and Wales as well as southern and central Scotland.
+Great spruce bark beetle is a pest of spruce trees, spruce are not native in the UK but are widely grown for timber, in particular, Sitka and Norway spruce.